NPM hell, it's more than a package dependency problem

 How to recognize that you are in the fire

-The common development using Node.js starts from these commands known for everybody:- npm install
+The typical development using Node.js starts from these commands known to everybody:

 - npm audit fix (--force)